 How do we diagnose Prostate Cancer?

-Magnetic resonance imaging, or MRI, is a powerful tool for diagnosing and following prostate cancer.
-MRI uses a powerful magnetic field to produce detailed images of the prostate gland.
+Prostate MR is a very powerful tool for diagnosing prostate cancer.
+Currently, it is the most accurate noninvasive method to diagnose new cases of prostate cancer and can be used to direct prostate biopsies.
 MRI does not use or produce radiation and is not associated with radiation risks or effects.

-PET/CT is a special technique used to stage prostate cancer and is particularly useful in patients with metastases.
-Positron emission tomography utilizes abnormal uptake of modified amino acids (fluciclovine F-18, also known as Axumin) by prostate cancer cells in conjunction with a CT scan to show sites of disease.
-This technique is more sensitive for finding metastases than CT alone.
+PET/CT is an advanced method that can detect the spread (metastases) of prostate cancer.
+In cases of prostate cancer a special radiotracer, fluciclovine F-18, also known as Axumin is used in conjunction with a CT scan to show sites of disease.
+This technique is much more sensitive to finding metastases than CT alone.